henrysky/astroNN/README.md

 Only Keras with Tensorflow backend is supported

 Multi-gpu training is not supported, however you can run multiple models separately on your multi-gpu system.

-~~This package has no Keras dependency, it have been migrated to Tensorflow.
-You dont need to install Keras anymore~~

 ```
 Python 3.6 or above